M0ller/Git-Guide/Git&Github.md

 ```
 git pull
 ```
-this will tell that the local version is the latest version of that project in that branch compared to the one that exist on github.
+this will tell that the local version is the latest version of that project in that branch compared to the one that exist on GitHub.
-So when you do your git push it will overwrite the old version on github.
+So when you do your git push it will overwrite the old version on GitHub.

 -// Unsure